 My posts are many times born of my own experiences running my businesses.
 Taking into account that I receive more emails than most folks every single day.
 This post is about a trend I see forming that seems to be happening more often.

 What is “it”?
 Recipients not reading my emails in their entirety — and overreacting.
 Do you run into this too?

-Twice this week I’ve had onliners reply to emails stating incorrect assumptions or information because they did not take the time to read my previous correspondence.
-If you email me you know I down-edit my replies and respond point by point to ensure there is no confusion and that all concerns are addressed.
+Twice this week I’ve had onliners reply to emails stating incorrect assumptions or information.
+Compounded by the fact they did not take the time to read my previous correspondence as well.
+They scanned and replied.

 And, no, saying “I may have not read your email thoroughly but…” before you top post your response, doesn’t make your statements valid or accurate.
 You simply appear as though you have no desire to take the necessary time when required to accomplish clarity in your business communications.
-Certainly not a professional approach, right?
-What does it say about a person who whips off an email filled with assumptions contrary to the content of the email they are replying to?
-Not much…